ferrilab/bitvec/README.md

 sets will have more full elements in the interior than partially-used elements on the front and back edge, it is advantageous to use the local CPU word.
-The `BitSlice` operations which traverse the slice are required to perform bit-by-bit crawls on partial-use elements, but are able to use whole-word instructions on full elements.
+The `BitSlice` operations which traverse the slice are required to perform bit-by-bit crawls on partially-used elements, but are able to use whole-word instructions on full elements.
 The latter is a marked acceleration.
+The local CPU word size (accessible through the type alias `bitvec::store::Local`) is the default storage type for all data structures in the library.

-If you are using `bitvec` to perform I/O packet manipulation, you should use the fundamental best suited for your protocols.
-This is likely `u8`, which is why it is the default type.
+If you are using `bitvec` to perform I/O packet manipulation, you should use the fundamental and ordering that match your protocol specification.

 #### `Bits` and `BitsMut`